fantasyui-com/outspoken/README.md

 # outspoken
 Outspoken is a Cucumber Inspired Functional Reactive Programming Language for Normal Humans

+## About

+Outspoken is a text data analysis module used by https://github.com/fantasyui-com/brd a command line project management application.

 ## Introduction

 Program structure is reduced to "package-name: Package Description" as this allows for moving and reusing lines.